sourcefuse/loopback4-authentication/.github/CONTRIBUTING.md

 ### Fork & create a branch

-If this is something you think you can fix, then [fork Active Admin](https://help.github.com/articles/fork-a-repo) and create a branch with a descriptive name.
+If this is something you think you can fix, then [fork](https://help.github.com/articles/fork-a-repo) this repo and create a branch with a descriptive name.

 A good branch name would be (where issue #325 is the ticket you're working on):